honleungdydx/Math480-Project/README.md

 https://drive.google.com/folderview?id=0B-LLRo89XGyvVWhhQnROTTVJWlU&usp=sharing

 Additional problems to think of: (1) How to generalize the SDP method into d dimensions instead of d = 2?
 (2) Is it possible to geometrically construct Fermat-Torricelli point in Sage?
+(3) We know Euclidean norm is not quite robust, what about changing Euclidean norm into a more robust norm like l_1 norm?